 The process in detail

-I started the process by checking the criteria for professional membership on the CIPD website, and then applied for a free diagnostic interview.
+I started the process by checking the criteria for CIPD membership on the CIPD website, and then applied for a free diagnostic interview.
 The interview was held over the phone with a CIPD representative and happened shortly after my initial enquiry.
 It was held at an agreed time and took approximately half an hour.

 The representative asked me a series of questions about my experience to help me determine if I had the basic criteria for chartered membership and the process was also explained to me.
 We both agreed that I should continue, so she emailed me a registration form along with details of the terms and conditions.